A Giant Arc on the Sky: The Giant Arc

 As noted above, the estimation of the CHMS significance requires a control field from which the expected average density is calculated.
 For the CHMS significances given above, we used the same field as that containing the GA.
 This was a deliberate choice, given the spatial variations of the wider survey.
 Clearly, the GA must then represent a small fraction of the total area and number of absorbers ($\sim$ 7 per cent of the absorbers are from the GA).

 Even so, the distribution of background probes (quasars) in the field of the GA is not uniform --- notably the denser band in the northern third.
 This non-uniformity could affect the CHMS calculations of significance, either by overestimating or underestimating, depending on whether the probes are generally under-populated or over-populated in the control field.
-A second estimate of the significance can be calculated from the CHMS method by increasing the field-of-view containing the GA, and using it as a new control field.
+A second estimate of the significance can be calculated from the CHMS method by increasing the field-of-view (FOV) containing the GA, and using it as a new control field.
 Fig.~\ref{fig:qso_bigger_FOV} shows the background probes in the field containing the GA with the western and southern boundaries extended.
 Note that the eastern and northern boundaries were not extended because of proximity to the edge of the survey area.

-Using the {\it larger} field-of-view in the redshift interval $z = 0.802 \pm 0.060$, the CHMS method calculates a significance of $4.53\sigma$ for the principal agglomeration of the GA.
+Using the {\it larger} FOV in the redshift interval $z = 0.802 \pm 0.060$, the CHMS method calculates a significance of $4.53\sigma$ for the principal agglomeration of the GA.
 As noted previously, the GA is split into two agglomerations by the SLHC algorithm, shown in Fig.~\ref{fig:CHMS_GA_bigger_FOV}.
-For this entire, larger, field-of-view, there are 35 agglomerations in total, with the principal agglomeration of the GA being the largest and most significant, and the only agglomeration with a significance $> 3.5\sigma$.
-Fig.~\ref{fig:CHMS_GA_bigger_FOV} shows the GA as located by the SLHC / CHMS method, with the principal agglomeration represented by the black points; the red points indicate the smaller, separate agglomeration of much lower significance, but visually it can clearly be seen as part of the GA. \footnote{ The linkage scale that is set in the SLHC / CHMS method determines both the number of agglomerations and their memberships.
-It was set at $95$~Mpc for the GA, following the heuristic process described above.
-For completeness, we can briefly mention what results from instead setting it to both $90$~Mpc and $100$~Mpc, for the adopted redshift slice.
-In three runs, using linkage scales of $90$~Mpc, $95$~Mpc, and $100$~Mpc, there are totals of $25$, $35$, and $43$ agglomerations respectively, with the GA always being the most significant.
-The runs always split the GA into two parts --- one large and significant, and one smaller and less significant.
-We concentrate only on the large, significant part (which makes up the majority of what we visually identified as the GA) for the following three remarks.
-(1) It has a significance greater than $3.8\sigma$ in all of the three runs.
-(2) It is the only agglomeration that has a significance greater than $3.5\sigma$, with only two or three agglomerations above $3\sigma$ (all others being below a $3\sigma$ threshold).
-(3) In both the $90$~Mpc and $95$~Mpc runs, it is the largest agglomeration by membership, and is the second largest by membership in the $100$~Mpc run.
+For this entire, larger, FOV, there are 35 agglomerations in total, with the principal agglomeration of the GA being the largest and most significant, and the only agglomeration with a significance $> 3.5\sigma$.
+Fig.~\ref{fig:CHMS_GA_bigger_FOV} shows the GA as located by the SLHC / CHMS method, with the principal agglomeration represented by the black points; the red points indicate the smaller, separate agglomeration of much lower significance, but visually it can clearly be seen as part of the GA.